Kilimanjaro Guide

 For avoiding AMS on Kilimanjaro , remember the need for adequate water intake.

-• In addition, bring high-energy snacks, such as trail mix or energy bars, to help maintain energy levels during the climb.
+• Bring snacks like trail mix or energy bars to keep your energy up during the climb.

 Medications and Supplements